laurennoell/Lariat-Crafting/README.md

 There are many different types of gems in dragonflight.

             1. Gems with one secondary stat.
-They offer the highest possible **singular** secondary stat you can get from one gem.
+They offer the highest possible singular secondary stat you can get from one gem.
             2. Gems with two secondary stats.
-They offer the highest possible **total** secondary stats you can get from one gem.
+They offer the highest possible total secondary stats you can get from one gem.
-               They will *all* have one secondary stat which is significantly higher than the other. **Important** The type of gem is determined by whichever secondary stat is **lower**.
+               They will all have one secondary stat which is significantly higher than the other. **Important** The type of gem is determined by whichever secondary stat is lower.
 For example, crafty alexandrite has 70 critical strike and 30 haste.
-This means it is a **haste** type gem.
+This means it is a haste type gem.
             3. Gems that have one primary stat and one secondary stat.
-These are generally the most powerful for any character but they are **unique** equipped and **cannot** be bought from the auction house but must instead be ordered from the same chick mentioned above.
+These are generally the most powerful for any character but they are unique equipped and cannot be bought from the auction house but must instead be ordered from the same chick mentioned above.
 Please check the #crafting-orders channel to see if anyone can craft the gem which you are looking for.
-For example, *Vaereth* can make crit gems.
+For example, Vaereth can make crit gems.
 This means he can make the gem which gives you 75 primary stat
-               66 critical strike (called **Inscribed Illimited Diamond**). *All* of these gems are called (*something*) Illimited Diamond and the type gem they are is determined by their secondary stat.
+               66 critical strike (called Inscribed Illimited Diamond).
+All of these gems are called (*something*) Illimited Diamond and the type gem they are is determined by their secondary stat.

 ### Okay that was a lot of information but what gems should I actually then get?